 But you might still have concerns about what to include in your resume.
 What resume template should you choose, how long should your resume be, and do you need a career summary or objective?

 No sweat.
-We’ve got years’ worth of experience helping people like you with their HR coordinator resume examples, and here are three examples and some tips to jumpstart your job hunt.
+We’ve got years’ worth of experience helping people like you with their HR coordinator resumes, and here are five examples and some tips to jumpstart your job hunt.

 HR Coordinator Resume